Aaryan04/Air-Quality-Prediction-System/README.md

 Step 1: Data Collection: Collected the real-time data using Air Quality API.

-Step 2: Understanding the Data: The obtained dataset had 435742 rows with 13 coloumns.
-[Link to the dataset is provided in the description section of the repository (on the right side of the your screen)]
+Step 2: Understanding the Data: The obtained dataset had 435742 rows with 13 coloumns. <i>[Link to the dataset is provided in the description section of the repository (on the right side of the your screen)]<i/>

 Step 3: Data Visualization: Implemented various visualization techniques
 1. Pairplot